-The Field Training Officer (FTO) Program is intended to provide a standardized program to facilitate an officer's transition into the general law enforcement duties of the Neenah Police Department.
+The Field Training Officer (FTO) Program is intended to provide a standardized program to facilitate the officer's transition from the academic setting to the actual performance of general law enforcement duties of the Neenah Police Department.

 It is the policy of this department to assign all new police officers to a structured FTO Program that is designed to prepare the new officer to perform in a patrol assignment and to acquire all of the skills needed to operate in a safe, productive and professional manner.